What we’re about

 Full Moon Rising Over Killin Wetlands

 Killin Wetlands Nature Park, 46280 NW Cedar Canyon Rd, Banks, or, USThe full Cold Moon will rise at 3:54 PM on what will hopefully be a clear Thursday afternoon in December.
-From Killin's parking lot, you can get a pretty tasty view with a telephoto when the sunset often dresses Mt.
-Hood in a pink negligee for the evening--Ooo, la, la!
+From Killin's parking lot, you can get a pretty tasty view with a scope or telephoto.

 First, we'll walk very slowly about 1 mi. total out and back down paved NW Cedar Canyon Road to the west slough to photograph waterfowl, nutria, and maybe an elk or otter.
 Swans, geese, and winter species have settled in so it should be good birding.
-If time allows, you can explore the little 0.7 mi. trail loop through the park, itself, before it gets too dark.
-Then we'll return to the parking lot, set up our tripods, snuggle into our chairs and blankets, and watch for the moon to become visible over the hills around 3:15 PM at 49° azimuth.
+(You can come an hour early and explore the little 0.7 mi. trail loop through the park, itself, before we start.)
+Then we'll return to the parking lot, set up our tripods, snuggle into our chairs and blankets, and watch for the moon to make his grand entrance around 3:15 PM at 49° azimuth.

 Bring $5 cash, water, headlamp/light source, binoculars/scope, camping chair with lots of blankets, WEATHER appropriate clothing, and all your photography gear.
 Restroom on site.
-Adults only, please, and no pets, please.
+Adults only, please, and no pets, please.4 attendees - $10.00

 Christmas Ships on Sauvie Island